Meet us at ShopTalk Europe, Booth L46

 Middle of Funnel (MoF) or Consideration Stage

-This is the stage where you need to show your USP (unique selling proposition) and how your product positions against other options.
+This is the stage where you need to show your USPs (unique selling points) and how your product positions against other options.
 Therefore, the content types used at this stage are comparison articles, case studies, feature breakdowns or listicles, and reviews.

 Bottom of Funnel (B0F) or Decision Stage